Getting started with dmarcian

 Once information is flowing into your account, you’ll see a visual representation of how your domains are being used across the internet.
 You can visit the Domain Overview to assess the state of your domains.
 From there you can view the state of DMARC, SPF, DKIM and determine the volume of your domains.

-Our Source Viewer provides best-in-class visibility of the email sources that are using your email domain.
-Before you can protect your email domains with DMARC, all sources of your email need to be configured and aligned to send DMARC-compliant email.
-Our Source Viewer provides insights into where your email is originating and their level of compliance.
-Clicking on the SPF and DKIM percentages of each source reveals details on how to configure that source into compliance with DMARC.
+Our Source Viewer provides best-in-class visibility of the email sources that have been observed to send email using your domain.
+Before you can protect your email domains with DMARC, all legitimate sources of email need to be configured to send DMARC-compliant email.
+Our Source Viewer provides insights into where your email is originating and the level of compliance.
+For sources that require additional configurations, we have provided how-to information on the steps needed to achieve DMARC-compliance.
+Our support team has cataloged the world’s most popular ways of sending email.
+They continue their lofty goal of cataloging the entire world’s means of sending mail by adding new sources each day.

-The bottom half of the Detail Viewer, shown below, shows your data grouped into four high-level tabs: DMARC-capable, Non-compliant, Forwarding, and Threat/Unknown (you can find details on how we categorize this data here).
-Each tab shows groups of infrastructure and details on DMARC compliance, which can be expanded to reveal details on each message flow.
+The bottom half of the Detail Viewer, shown below, shows your data grouped into four tabbed classifications: DMARC-capable, Non-compliant, Forwarding, and Threat/Unknown (you can find details on how we categorize this data here).
+Each tab shows groups of email sources, configuration instructions and details on SPF, DKIM and DMARC compliance trends.
+You can expand each source to reveal details at the message level.
 This data discloses how email streams that are using your domains are being perceived by email receivers.
+As a reminder, the data is actually generated by the email receivers themselves.

 This is only the start.
 Our platform is feature-rich, and the best way to experience it is firsthand.